brianglass/anastasis/files/thursday_matins.md

 **Ode 9.
 Irmos.**

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â”The Son of the Father without beginning, God and Word, incarnate of a Virgin, has appeared to us, to give light to what is darkened, to gather what is scattered; therefore we magnify the all-praised Mother of GodÂ”.</span>
+font-family:&quot;Book Antiqua&quot;">”The Son of the Father without beginning, God and Word, incarnate of a Virgin, has appeared to us, to give light to what is darkened, to gather what is scattered; therefore we magnify the all-praised Mother of God”.</span>

 **Troparia.**